Lesser goldfinch: Description

-This petite species is not only the smallest North American Spinus finch, it may be the smallest true finch in the world.
+This species is not only the smallest North American Spinus finch, it may be the smallest true finch in the world.
 Some sources list more subtropical Spinus species as slightly smaller on average, including the Andean siskin (Spinus spinescens).
 This species ranges from 9 to 12 cm in length and can weigh from 8 to 11.5 g.
 Among standard measurements, the wing chord is 5.5 to 7 cm, the tail is 3.9 to 4.7 cm, the bill is 0.9 to 1.1 cm and the tarsus is 1.1 to 1.2 cm.
 There is a slight northwest-southeast cline in size, with the largest birds from Mexico and further south being up to one-fifth larger than the smallest from the extreme northwest of its range; this effect is more pronounced in females.
 There is also considerable variation in the amount of black on the head and back in males and thus five subspecies have been proposed.
-But this variation, too, seems to be simple and clinal changes in allele frequency and thus the "subspecies" might be better considered colour morphs or geographic forms.
+But this variation, too, seems to be simple and clinal changes in allele frequency and thus the "subspecies" might be better considered color morphs or geographic forms.

 Males are easily recognized by their bright yellow underparts and big white patches in the tail (outer rectrices) and on the wings (the base of the primaries).
 They range from having solid black from the back to the upper head including the ear-coverts to having these regions medium green; each of the back, crown and ear regions varies in darkness rather independently though; as a rule, the ears are not darker than the rest.
-In most of the range, dark birds termed psaltria (the Arkansas black-backed goldfinch) predominate.
+In most of the range, dark birds termed psaltria (the black-backed goldfinch) predominate.
 The light birds are termed hesperophilus (the green-backed goldfinch) and are most common in the far western U.S. and northwestern Mexico.